Next-gen camera for South Pole Telescope takes data on early universe

 Astronomy graduate student Andrew Nadolski helped design and build the optics for SPT-3G and spent the first winter at the South Pole babysitting the new camera for its initial year of operation.

 Nadolski comments, “A lot of research and development has to go into a big, state-of-the-art cosmology experiment like SPT-3G.
-I went from finding new ways of working with basic materials like ceramics and plastics to develop new cryogenic optics, to climbing around a giant telescope at the South Pole in -80 degrees F and pitch darkness—all in the name of cosmology.”
+I went from finding new ways of working with basic materials like ceramics and plastics to develop new cryogenic optics, to climbing around a giant telescope at the South Pole in –80°F and pitch darkness—all in the name of cosmology.”

 “It's been a wild ride,” he adds, “but it's just getting started, because now we are getting the data and it's a whole new adventure."

 After being tested at multiple collaborating universities around the country, the detectors made their way back to Fermilab to be integrated into the South Pole Telescope camera cryostat.
-The camera looks like an 8-foot-tall, 2,500-pound optical camera with a telephoto lens on the front, but with the added complication that the lenses need to be cooled to just a few degrees above absolute zero.
-(Even Antarctic isn’t that cold, so it needs this special cryostat to cool it down further.)
+The camera looks like an 8-foot-tall, 2,500-pound optical camera with a telephoto lens on the front, but with the added complication that the lenses must be cooled to just a few degrees above absolute zero.
+(Even Antarctica isn’t that cold, so this special cryostat is required to cool the lenses.)

 Finally, the new camera was ready for its 10,000-mile journey to Antarctica by way of land, air and sea.
 On the final leg, from NSF’s McMurdo Station to the South Pole, it flew aboard a specialized LC130 cargo plane outfitted with skis so that it could land on snow near the telescope site, since the station sits atop an ice sheet.
-The components were carefully unloaded, and a team of more than 30 scientists raced to reassemble the camera during the brief three-month Antarctic summer—since the South Pole is not accessible by plane for most of the year due to temperatures that can drop to -100° F.
+The components were carefully unloaded, and a team of more than 30 scientists raced to reassemble the camera during the brief three-month Antarctic summer—since the South Pole is not accessible by plane for most of the year because of temperatures that can drop to –100°F.